- Age Definition:

 - 21 days waiting period for all Out-patient services.

 - 30 days waiting period for all illness admissions.

-- Chronic conditions diagnosed within 6 months of joining shall be covered under the pre-existing limit and are subject to applicable waiting period.
+- Chronic conditions diagnosed within 6 months of joining shall be covered under the pre-existing limit and are subject to the applicable waiting period.

-- 10 months waiting period for all maternity services and pregnancy related conditions.
+- 10 months waiting period for all maternity services and pregnancy-related conditions.

 - 10 months waiting period from the start date for cataract, lipoma and hernia surgeries; myomectomy; adenoidectomy; tonsillectomy; hysterectomy and any treatment for related conditions.